Andrew Yang 2020 presidential campaign: Media coverage

-In January 2020, MSNBC incorrectly referred to Yang as a "billionaire", and in the same month a CNBC graphic used a picture of Geoff Yang instead of the presidential candidate, also using a picture of Kirsten Gillibrand for Tulsi Gabbard.
-On February 7, The New York Times published an article based on some of the experiences of Yang's former employees, which Fox News describes as a "hit piece".
-It alleges Yang's insensitivity toward race and gender while discussing issues of racism and sexism, and circumstantial evidence for his social awkwardness, such as his having pressured employees to participate at company karaokes.
-On November 22, 2020, former MSNBC producer Ariana Pekary tweeted that Yang was on a list of presidential candidates that the MSNBC show The Last Word with Lawrence O'Donnell was instructed not to interview, among other candidates.
+On February 7, The New York Times published an article based on some of the experiences of Yang's former employees.
+It stated that Yang was insensitive toward race and gender while discussing issues of racism and sexism, and also mentioned examples of his social awkwardness, such as him pressuring employees to participate at company karaokes.
+Fox News described the article as a "hit piece".
+On November 22, 2020, former MSNBC producer Ariana Pekary tweeted that Yang was on a list of presidential candidates that the MSNBC show The Last Word with Lawrence O'Donnell was instructed not to interview.